Savory Peruvian Quinoa Breakfast Bowls

 💭 Tips

-We love savory, healthy breakfasts like this quinoa breakfast bowl, but I would not hesitate to have it for #meatlessMonday or any other day of the week for any meal.
+We love savory, healthy breakfasts like this Savory Breakfast Quinoa with Eggs, but I would not hesitate to have it for #meatlessMonday or any other day of the week for any meal.
 It’s delicious, healthy, and quick and easy to prepare.
 Go for it!

 Ingredients